Importing your previous logbooks

 Then download each generated report and send them to us.

-NOTE: the consolidated file from the roster ("ESCALA") cannot be used because it doesn't come with mandatory logbook information, such as aircraft registration.
+The consolidated file from the roster ("ESCALA") cannot be used because it doesn't come with mandatory logbook information, such as aircraft registration.

 🇧🇷 LATAM Airlines Brasil